NVIDIA/DALI/docs/advanced_topics.rst

 the DALI buffers for reuse in subsequent iterations.

 Built-in iterators use the second API to provide convenient wrappers for immediate use in Deep Learning Frameworks.
-The data is returned in the framework’s native buffers.
-The iterator’s implementation copies the data internally from DALI buffers and recycles the data by calling :meth:`nvidia.dali.pipeline.Pipeline.release_outputs()`.
+The data is returned in the framework's native buffers.
+The iterator's implementation copies the data internally from DALI buffers and recycles the data by calling :meth:`nvidia.dali.pipeline.Pipeline.release_outputs()`.